letmeentertainyou/IceBrakes/README.txt

 For more detailed examples of usage read TESTING_README.txt and the unit tests in src/tests/tests

-IceBrakes is in early development consisting of less than 100 lines of code, and lots and lots of documentation.
-Now that the docs are written I will focus on adding features and more test cases.

-Once more features are added you can expect this document to expand and possibly split into multiple further documents.
 If you are looking for more information see docs/manifest.txt which explains all of the files in IceBrakes.

 *** Why does IceBrakes exist? ***